Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Our Approach

-$G^2AT$ consists of two encoders: a text encoder to encode the sequence token input and a graph encoder to encode the $G^2$.
-The text encoder accepts dialogue context $\mathcal{C}$ and knowledge documents $\mathcal{D}=\{d_i\}_{i=1}^N$ as input.
-Inspired from \cite{prabhumoye2021focused}, we encode the concatenation of context and knowledge documents to get a contextualized representation of knowledge ($\mathbf{H}_k$).
-Then we apply the same encoder to the context alone as the representation of dialogue context ($\mathbf{H}_c$):
+The Grounded Graph Aware Transformer ($G^2AT$) comprises a text encoder and a graph encoder.
+The text encoder is a Transformer encoder that takes sequential tokens ($\mathcal{C}$ and $\mathcal{D}$) as input.
+Inspired from~\citet{prabhumoye2021focused}, we encode the concatenation of dialogue context and knowledge documents ($[u_1, \cdots, u_n,s_1,\cdots,s_m]$) to obtain the contextualized representation.
+The sequential representation is denoted by $\mathbf{S}\in \mathbb{R}^{L\times d}$ where $L$ is the number of tokens in dialogue context and knowledge document, $d$ is the dimension of the model.
+We use BART~\citep{lewis2019bart} as our backbone, so the encoder of BART initializes the parameters of the text encoder.

-After obtaining token representations by the text encoder, we model the graph structure to obtain node representations.
-We initialize node representations based on token representations and the token-to-node alignment information from graph construction.
-Similar to graph construction, the node representations are initialized following token merging and coreference merging.
-The token merging compresses and abstracts local token features into high-level phrase representations and the coreference merging aggregates phrases in a wide context capturing long-distance relations.
-We apply mean-pooling and max-pooling to implement information aggregation and reshape the dimension:
+After obtaining token representations, we model the graph structure to obtain node representations.
+Based on token representations and the token-to-node alignment information from graph construction, we initialize node representations by token merging and co-reference merging.
+The token merging compresses and abstracts local token features into high-level phrase representations, while the co-reference merging aggregates phrases in a wide range of contexts capturing long-distance relations.
+We utilize matrix multiplication to achieve node merging by constructing a node-token alignment matrix $\mathbf{M}\in \{0, 1\}^{N\times L}$, where $N$ and $L$ are the number of nodes and tokens, respectively, as follow: